ReeceSmith14/Personal-Portfolio-Website/README.md

 ### Existing Features

+1. Fixed Navigation Bar

+    - Navigation bar fixed to the top of the screen with links so no matter where you are on the page you can always just to another section.
+    - Navigation bar includes links to the three sections: About, Projects and Contact.
+    - I have also included links to my [Linkedin](https://www.linkedin.com/) and [Github](https://github.com/)

+2. About Section

+    - This sections includes a brief description of the technogies that I can use so that potetnial employers and collaborators can have a quick overview of my skill set.
+    - A "Contact Me" button is found at the bottom of this section to allow the user to quickly be able ot jump to that section after reading about me.

 ### Left to Implement

 1. Smooth scrolling when a page link is clicked.
 This feature currently doesn't work and I'm not entirly sure why.
 Any feedback would be greatly appreciated.
+2. Scroll down prompts which will be animated to bounce at the bottom of each section.
+I'm currently struggling with the positions of these elements so again any feedback would be appreciated.

 ## Technologies Used